-Honestly, this candy never lasts long.
+Honestly, this king cake crack candy never lasts long.
 Piece by piece the deliciousness disappears….

 How can you resist it though?
 There’s white chocolate.
-There’s cinnamon.
+Then there’s cinnamon.
 There’s a crunch and a little bit of saltiness to counteract the sweetness.

 It’s everything you could ever want, in the easiest to make recipe ever!